Walking and Cycling Encouragement

 BikePlan Source (www.bikeplan.com) provides resources to help improve community bicycling conditions.

 Rick Browning (1999), End-0f-The-Trip Facility Design Program, Oregon Department of Environmental Quality (www.deq.state.or.us).
-This is a set of excellent information sheets on bicycle parking facilities that are now available at the Victoria Transport Policy Institute website:
+This is a set of excellent information sheets on bicycle parking facilities that are now at the Victoria Transport Policy Institute website:

-“Installing Secure and Convenient Bike Racks” (www.vtpi.org/bp1.pdf)
+“Installing Secure and Convenient Bike Racks” (www.vtpi.org/bp1.pdf

 “Providing Covered Bike Parking” (www.vtpi.org/bp2.pdf)